Jerry Yeagley: Legacy

-Coaching tree

 Yeagley has helped inspire a number of his players to become coaches.
 There are more than 20 former IU players or coaches in the collegiate coaching ranks, while professional coaches who played under Yeagley include Caleb Porter, Mike Anhaeuser, Juergen Sommer and Pat Noonan.

 Yeagley's son Todd played for him at Indiana from 1991 to 1994, winning the 1994 Hermann Trophy from the Missouri Athletic Club and being named a First-Team All-American.
 After playing for the Columbus Crew of Major League Soccer from 1996 to 2002, Todd returned to Indiana as a volunteer assistant coach during his father's last season.
 On December 18, 2009, Todd Yeagley was named Head Coach at Indiana.